 English research at USW has internationally-recognised expertise in creative writing, critical-creative writing, Welsh writing in English, women’s writing, textuality and cultural spaces, genre fiction, Gothic studies and TESOL.
 Our research generates collaborations with a range of external partners, including creative practitioners, industry, arts and cultural organisations and policy makers.

-Working in collaboration with the Welsh Refugee Council (WRC) and Rhondda Cynon Taff local authority, Dr Mike Chick has been researching the provision of ESOL to forced migrants in south Wales.
+Working in collaboration with the Welsh Refugee Council (WRC) and Rhondda Cynon Taff local authority, Dr Mike Chick researches the provision of ESOL to forced migrants in south Wales.
 Language skills are essential to the integration of refugees and asylum seekers but cuts in ESOL provision combined with the recent rise in the number of forced migrants being resettled in Wales have led to delays in access to classes.
 Dr Chick’s research explores innovative and practical collaborative solutions to this problem.

 The work was exhibited at the end of May 2016 in the internationally known gallery Plas Glyn Y Weddw, in Abersoch, Pen Llyn, and again in ffotogallery (Turner House, Penarth) later in the year.